 A Future Without Traffic Fatalities

 Vision Zero is based on the principle that all accidents are preventable.
 This safety strategy aims to reduce the number of fatalities and serious injuries in road traffic to zero.
-The latest figures underscore the need for continued preventive efforts to safeguard human lives.
+The latest figures underline the need for continued preventive efforts to save lives.

 Traffic Fatalities Remain at Concerning Levels